ShehijRaina/OctoPal/README.md

 ## Usage

 1. Visit Twitter/X
-2. Click the BotSpotter icon in your browser toolbar
+2. Click the OctoPal icon in your browser toolbar
 3. View the analysis of the current page
 4. If you find content you suspect is bot-generated or misinformation, click "Report"